 Get details about your Mac, check its warranty, and learn how to free up space.
 See the System Information User Guide.

-Access the complete UNIX operating system in macOS.
+Access the complete UNIX operating system in macOS via the command line.
 See the Terminal User Guide.

 Customize VoiceOver, the screen reader built into macOS.
 See the VoiceOver User Guide.

-You can change the look of the menu bar, desktop picture, Dock, and built-in apps by choosing a light or dark appearance in System Preferences.
+You can change the look of the menu bar, desktop picture, Dock, and built-in apps by choosing a light or dark appearance in System Settings.

-During downtime, or if you reach the time limit set for apps in Screen Time preferences, app icons are dimmed and an hourglass icon is shown.
-See Schedule downtime in Screen Time.
+During downtime, or if you reach the time limit set for apps in Screen Time settings, app icons are dimmed and an hourglass icon is shown.
+See Manage downtime in Screen Time.